gocardless-ng/ng-http-factory/readme.md

 `$http` config can be passed in the following ways:
-- `create` takes default config as the first argument, if a second argument is not supplied it is assumed that the first argument is actions, which are always required.
+- `create` takes default config as the first argument, if a second argument is not supplied it is assumed that the first argument is actions, which is always required.
 - The actions object will extend the default config
 - Calling the resulting action function will extend the action object config,